Do You Have GAS?

-Gear Acquisition Syndrome or “GAS” is common among many photographers.
-You have GAS!
-GAS is an impulsive urge to purchase more gear.
-Gear that fills (only in your head) a major hole in your photography setup.
+Gear Acquisition Syndrome or “GAS” is a common problem among many photographers.
+Do you have GAS?
+An impulsive urge to purchase new gear.
+Gear that solves (only in your head) a major problem in your photography setup.

-In photography, gear acquisition syndrome could mean cameras, lenses, lighting, backdrops, cables, computer software, and much more!
+In photography, gear acquisition syndrome could mean the “want” for new cameras, lenses, lighting, backdrops, cables, computer software, and much more.

 Five Steps to Get Rid Of Gear Acquisition Syndrome

 Step 1: Give your camera and lenses a good cleaning.
-Try to make them look as new as the day you bought them.
-It will be easier to use clean, fresh gear.
+Try to make them look as new as the day you first bought them.
+You may find yourself more excited to use your clean, fresh gear.

-Step 2: Put a stop to GAS by researching online as if you are thinking about buying the camera or lens that you already own.
-You will learn something new.
-This will energize you.
+Step 2: Research your own gear!
+You can put a stop to GAS by researching your own stuff online.
+Research as if you are thinking about buying the very camera or lens that you already own.
+I promise, you will learn something new about your gear.

 Step 3: Keep in mind that the camera you want and the camera you have are extremely similar.
 There are far more similarities than differences.
 Practically speaking, they are the same!

-Step 4: Remember that cameras do not take photographs.
-You do.
+Step 4: Repeat this mantra ten times: Cameras do not take photographs.
+I do.
 A gear acquisition syndrome killer!

 Step 5: Go out and shoot.
-Attend photo events.
-Spend more time discussing and shooting photos.
-Less time watching YouTube reviews.
+Attend a local photo event.
+Spend time with photographer friends discussing and shooting photos.
+Spend less time watching YouTube reviews.